 - Pointers involve a non-straightforward way to reason about values.

-The characters * and & are used to signal that one is dealing with a variable of type pointer, and that one is accessing the pointed location of a variable, respectively.
+are used to signal that one is dealing with a variable of type pointer, and that one is accessing the pointed location of a variable, respectively.
 Line 2 of the snippet above is an expression called dereferencing , a neologism which is perhaps indicative of the lack of existing words for referring to that concept.
 In turns, this hints at a lack of conventional conceptual structures to which we can map such a phenomenon, showing some of the limits of metaphorical tools to think through concepts.

 Meanwhile, Ruby syntax does not allow the programmer to directly manipulate pointers, so two variables would actually be referring to the same data.
 The design decision here is not to allow the programmer to make the difference between a reference and an actual value, and instead prefer that the programmer constructs programs which, on one side, might be less memory-efficient but are, on the other side, easier to read and write, since variable manipulation only ever occurs in one single way—through reference.

 Notation does not exclusively operate at the surface level.
-Some programming languages signify, by their use of the above characters, that they allow for this direct manipulation, through something called pointer arithmetic 188 .
+Some programming languages signify, by their use of the above characters, that they allow for this direct manipulation, through something called pointer arithmetic 188.
 Indeed, the possibility to add and substract memory locations independent of the values held in these locations, as well as the ability to do arithmetic operations between an address and its value isn't a process whose meaning comes from a purely experiential or social perspective, but rather exists meaningfully for humans only through logical grounding, by understanding the theoretical architecture of the computer.
 What also transpires from these operations is another dimension of the non-linearity of programming languages, demanding complex mental models to be constructed and updated to anticipate what the program will ultimately result in when executed.

 Threading is the ability to do multiple things at the same time, in parallel.
 The concept itself is simple, to the point that we take it for granted in modern computer applications since the advent of time-sharing systems: we can have a text editor take input and scan that input for typos at the same time, as well as scanning for updates in a linked bibliography file.
-However, the proper handling of threading when writing and reading software is quite a complex task189 .
+However, the proper handling of threading when writing and reading software is quite a complex task189.

 First, every program is executed as a process.
 Such a process can then create children subprocesses for which it is responsible.
 From the hardware standpoint, unpredictability arises from the fact that CPU cores will run different threads of the same process, and yet, as they are under different loads, some processes will get done faster at times and later at other times.
 The task of the programmer involves figuring out how do the children process communicate information back to the parent process, how do they communicate between each other, and how does the parent process make sure all the children process have exited before exiting itself.